-Although shareholder activism has yet to emerge in Latin America with the same intensity as it has in the United States, the boards of Latin American companies must not be complacent.
+Although shareholder activism has yet to emerge in Latin America with the same intensity as it has in the United States, the boards of Latin American companies must not be complacent, especially considering the new challenges imposed by the covid-19 pandemic and its fallout, as well as the rapidly changing landscape in certain Latin American countries like Brazil.
 As in any crisis management strategy, preparation is paramount and could be the key to a company’s survival.
-By learning from the hard-won experience of US companies, Latin American companies can prepare themselves to respond from a position of strength if an activist challenge arises.
+By learning from the hard-won experience of US companies, Latin American companies can prepare to respond from a position of strength if an activist challenge arises.

 Sergio J Galvis and Werner F Ahlers are partners at Sullivan & Cromwell LLP.

 Lazard’s Shareholder Advisory Group - Review of Shareholder Activism – H1 2020.